Stress incontinence: Pessaries

-A pessary is a medical device that is inserted into the vagina.
-The most common kind is ring shaped, and is typically recommended to correct vaginal prolapse.
-The pessary compresses the urethra against the symphysis pubis and elevates the bladder neck.
-For some women this may reduce stress leakage, however it is not clear how well these mechanical devices help women with stress urinary incontinence.
+A pessary is a silicone medical device that is inserted into the vagina, often used as treatment of pelvic organ prolapse and urinary incontinence.
+The most common kind for urinary incontinence is ring shaped with a knob, that sits directly under the urethra.
+This type of pessary compresses the urethra against the symphysis pubis and elevates the bladder neck.
+For some women this may reduce stress leakage, by providing supplemental pelvic floor support.